 Mid-1980s peace talks collapsed after death squads killed at least 3,000 allies of the FARC's political wing.
 Another effort fell apart in 2002 after the rebels hijacked an airliner to kidnap a senator.
 The current talks have been going on since 2012 in Havana.

-On Wednesday, negotiators announced an agreement on a bilateral cease-fire and a blueprint for how an estimated 7,000 FARC fighters will demobilize and lay down their weapons.
+In late June, negotiators announced an agreement on a bilateral cease-fire and a blueprint for how an estimated 7,000 FARC fighters will demobilize and lay down their weapons.
 Accords have also been reached on land reform, combatting drug trafficking, the guerrillas' political participation and punishing war crimes on both sides.
-On Thursday, the sides were to sign the cease-fire and disarmament agreement at a dignitary-studded ceremony in Cuba.
+The sides formally agreed to the cease-fire and disarmament agreement at a ceremony in Cuba.